glest/glest-masterserver/docs/README.txt

 ABOUT

-This is the MegaGlest master server.
-MegaGlest (http://megaglest.org) is a libre software cross platform real-time strategy game.
+This is the ZetaGlest master server.
+ZetaGlest (https://github.com/ZetaGlest) is a libre software cross platform real-time strategy game.

 This master server does the following:
 · publish game hosts (when a user decides to host)